Cyrken/html-css/images/README.md

 Many images contain extra meta information in their files that can be stripped out without compromising the image.
 Smushing will reduce the size of images without reducing their quality.

-*All images be exported from Photoshop with “Save for Web”, then run through smusher.*
+*All images should be exported from Photoshop with “Save for Web”, then run through a smusher.*

 - `PNGs` — should be run through ImageOptim and ImageAlpha
 - `JPGs` — should be run through ImageOptim and JPEGmini